theFlyF0x/C2Project/README.md

     python main.py
     ```

-2. Compiling the payload:
+2. Using the payload:
-    The payload can be compiled with a tool like pyinstaller or Cython
+    The Windows payload can be compiled with a tool like pyinstaller or Cython.

 3. Use the provided commands to interact with the target system.